AdamKeene/vulnerable-banking-app/README.md

 ## Technical Notes

 - We are developing it as  a **web app** (Spring Boot).
+- N-Layer architecture is used to handle logic and testing at different layers
 - Use a database to store user and transaction data (H2).
 - Focus on usability, error handling, and secure coding practices.

 ---